Pylons/pyramid/docs/narr/viewconfig.rst

 :meth:`~pyramid.config.Configurator.scan` method.
 For example, the method allows you to supply a ``package`` argument to better control exactly *which* code will be scanned.

+All arguments to the :class:`~pyramid.view.view_config` decorator mean precisely the same thing as they would if they were passed as arguments to the :meth:`pyramid.config.Configurator.add_view` method save for the ``view`` argument.
+Usage of the :class:`~pyramid.view.view_config` decorator is a form of :term:`declarative configuration`, while :meth:`pyramid.config.Configurator.add_view` is a form of :term:`imperative configuration`.
+However, they both do the same thing.

 ``@view_config`` Placement
 ++++++++++++++++++++++++++